Escuela-dev/escuela.dev/README.md

-# Welcome to [Escuela.dev](https://escuela.dev) - A coding school in Malaga, Spain starting in March 2023
+# Welcome to [Escuela.dev](https://escuela.dev) - A Coding school in Malaga, Spain - Enroll to the next batch in March 2023

 *Want to know when we launch?*